pichillilorenzo/JavaScriptEnhancements/README.md

 - Cordova projects (run cordova emulate, build, compile, serve, etc. directly from Sublime Text!)
 - Ionic v1 and v2 projects (same as Cordova projects!)
 - Angular v1 and v2 projects
-- React projects (only about the creation for the moment)
+- React projects (only about the creation at this time)
-- React Native projects (only about the creation for the moment.
+- React Native projects (only about the creation at this time.
 I will add also **NativeScript** support)
-- Express projects (only about the creation for the moment)
+- Express projects (only about the creation at this time)
 - Yeoman generators
 - Local bookmarks project
 - JavaScript real-time errors